denisuzhva/perculator/README.md

 The master branch contains a complete working version of simulator, capable of calculating the nn and ptpt correlation coefficients.

 The readme will be complemented...
-The software, undoubtedly, needs to be revised, since there is much work to do regarding optimisation.
+The software, undoubtedly, needs to be revised, since there is much work to do regarding optimisation and refactoring.

 ▲▼▲▼▲▼▲▼▲▼▲▼▲▼▲▼▲▼▲▼▲▼▲▼▲ more info under the triangles